Mitch Hoopes: Saint Louis Cardinals

 On May 18, 1977, Hoopes signed with the Saint Louis Cardinals.
 He was waived on September 9.

 Detroit Lions

 On September 10, 1977, he was claimed off waivers by the Detroit Lions.
 On September 22, he was released after one game, in which he had a punt blocked and another one returned for a touchdown.

 Philadelphia Eagles

 On June 7, 1978, he signed as a free agent with the Philadelphia Eagles.
 He became part of a revolving door at punter with Rick Engles, where he was signed three times during the season.

-Boston Breakers (USFL)
+Boston Breakers

 On November 20, 1982, he was signed by the Boston Breakers of the United States Football League.
 He tore his right hamstring during mini-camp.
 Even though he was able to recover, he later re-injured the hamstring.
 He announced his retirement after the 13th game of the 1983 season.
 He registered 23 punts for 866 yards (37.7-yard avg.) with a long of 60 yards.